(A version of this post was shared with Laughing Place on March 9, 2023.)

 Zip-a-Dee-Doo-Dah!
 Br’er rabbit is on the move again.
 Never satisfied with staying put, this fidgety furball is always looking for something new.
 But his thirst for adventure often lands him in hot water.

-Br’er Rabbit made his first Disney appearance in the 1946 film Song of the South, though he is much more well known as the primary character in the Disneyland and Magic Kingdom attraction Splash Mountain.
-Come see him here while you still can – Disney has plans to re-theme both Splash Mountain attractions to The Princess and the Frog.
+Br’er Rabbit made his first Disney appearance in the 1946 film Song of the South, though he is much more well known as the primary character in the Disneyland and Magic Kingdom attraction Splash Mountain, which unfortunately closed in February 2023.
+Stay tuned for a retheme of both Splash Mountains to Tiana’s Bayou Adventure – a fun celebration of The Princess and the Frog – coming in late 2024.

 Rabbit – Winnie the Pooh

 Ok, I’ll admit it.
 I’ve never been a big Rabbit fan.
 I much prefer just about any other friend in the Hundred Acre Wood.
 He’s fussy, worrisome, and has a compulsive grip on his precious vegetable garden.
 But he is a cherished friend of Winnie-the-Pooh, and a friend of Pooh’s is a friend of mine.

 Rabbit is unique in the Hundred Acre Wood, in that he is traditionally portrayed as a real animal, rather than a stuffed toy like Pooh, Piglet, or Tigger.